google-research-datasets/clang8/README.md

 corpus which has to be downloaded separately.
 Specifically, you need to complete the following steps:

+1. [Install](https://git-lfs.github.com/) Git Large File Storage (if not already installed) and clone this repository.
-1. Fill
+2. Fill
     [this form](https://docs.google.com/forms/d/17gZZsC_rnaACMXmPiab3kjqBEtRHPMz0UG9Dk-x_F0k/viewform?edit_requested=true),
     after which you will receive an email with a link to “the raw format containing all the data up to 2010”.
-2. Follow the link to download a zip file and extract it.
+3. Follow the link to download a zip file and extract it.
-3. Update the `LANG8_DIR` variable in `run.sh` to point to the resulting extracted directory.
+4. Update the `LANG8_DIR` variable in `run.sh` to point to the resulting extracted directory.
-4. Run command `sh run.sh` which will install the required Python 3 dependencies in a virtualenv and align the source and the target sentences.
+5. Run command `sh run.sh` which will install the required Python 3 dependencies in a virtualenv and align the source and the target sentences.

 NB: Running the above script takes about 1 hour when spaCy tokenization is